Probate Q&A Series What steps should I take after being served with a partition petition in North Carolina?

 • Gather evidence: Use discovery and an independent appraisal.

-• Comply with the final decree: Follow division or sale orders.
+• Comply with court orders: Follow division or sale orders.

 Partition actions move quickly.
 If you miss a deadline or fail to object, you risk losing the chance to protect your property rights.
 Our attorneys at Pierce Law Group help you navigate every step.